Solrikk/PicTrace/README.md

 Using the ORB algorithm, key points and descriptors are determined for both the current and target images.
 ![image](https://i.stack.imgur.com/spSvt.png)
 #### The found key points are compared with each other to determine matches.
 These matches allow assessing the similarity of images from a perspective other than SSIM.
 The final similarity score is calculated as the average between the SSIM score and the relative number of matching key points (using the ORB algorithm), providing a comprehensive approach to analyzing the similarity of images.

+In your FastAPI application, both the SSIM and ORB methods are utilized to find images that are similar to an uploaded image.
+Here's a simplified explanation of how each method works in the context of your application and contributes to finding similar images:

+## How SSIM Works in Harmony-Image:
+1) Resizing Images: When comparing the uploaded image to each image in the database, both images are resized to the same dimensions (256x256 pixels).
+This standardizes the comparison, making it fair and more efficient since we're working with images of the same size.

+2) Converting to Grayscale: Both images are converted to grayscale.
+This simplifies the comparison by focusing on the structure and intensity of light rather than being distracted by color differences.

+3) Structural Similarity Comparison: The SSIM method then compares these grayscale images to assess their structural similarity.
+This involves analyzing how similar the patterns of light and shadow are between the two images, giving a score that reflects their similarity.
+A high score means the images are structurally similar.

+## How ORB Works in Harmony-Image:
+1) Detecting Key Points: ORB first identifies key points in both the uploaded image and each database image.
+These key points are distinctive spots that can be easily recognized and compared between images, such as corners and interesting textures.

+2) Describing Key Points: For each key point detected, ORB generates a unique descriptor that summarizes the key point's characteristics.
+This descriptor is made rotation-invariant, meaning it describes the key point in a way that's consistent even if the image is rotated.

+3) Matching Key Points: The application then matches key points between the uploaded image and each database image using these descriptors.
+The matching process involves finding key points in the database image that have descriptors similar to those in the uploaded image.

+4) Scoring Matches: The more key points that match between two images, the higher the score of similarity based on ORB.
+This score reflects how many distinctive features are shared between the images.

+# Combining SSIM and ORB:
+After calculating similarity scores using both SSIM and ORB for each image comparison, your application averages these scores to get a final measure of similarity.
+Images from the database are then ranked based on their final similarity scores, and the top 5 most similar images are selected.
+Final Selection of Similar Images:
+The application filters out duplicate URLs to ensure a diverse set of similar images.
+It returns URLs of the top similar images, which can then be presented to the user.
+In essence, your application uses a combination of structural analysis (SSIM) and feature matching (ORB) to find and rank images in your database that are most similar to an image uploaded by the user.
+This dual approach leverages the strengths of both methods, ensuring a robust and nuanced comparison that goes beyond simple pixel-by-pixel analysis.